"Commissioner" means the commissioner of human services or a designee.

 "Childless couple" means two individuals who are married to each other, live in a place of residence maintained by them as their own home, and are either childless or living apart from their children.

-"State aid" means state aid to county agencies for general assistance and general assistance medical care expenditures as provided for in section 256D.03, subdivisions 2 and 3.
+"State aid" means state aid to county agencies for general assistance expenditures as provided for in section 256D.03, subdivision 2.

-(a) For purposes of eligibility for general assistance and general assistance medical care, a person must be a resident of this state.
+(a) For purposes of eligibility for general assistance, a person must be a resident of this state.

 (b) A "resident" is a person living in the state for at least 30 days with the intention of making the person's home here and not for any temporary purpose.
 Time spent in a shelter for battered women shall count toward satisfying the 30-day residency requirement.
 All applicants for these programs are required to demonstrate the requisite intent and can do so in any of the following ways: